Opinion | Trump openly told us exactly what he intends to do

 When Attorney General William P. Barr validates Trump’s falsehoods about vote-by-mail, that by itself constitutes the corrupt use of his government stature to help Trump undermine his supporters’ faith in our political system.

-It also signals that Barr will likely announce some kind of investigation of a mail-balloting fraud scheme to provide official cover for Trump to declare himself winner on or just after Election Day, while simultaneously trying to get millions of ballots invalidated.
+It also signals that Barr will likely announce some kind of investigation of a mail-balloting fraud scheme to provide official cover for Trump to declare himself the winner on or just after Election Day, while simultaneously trying to get millions of ballots invalidated.
 Trump has now told us that this would be perfectly within his rights.
 So is openly declaring that he expects his nominee to the Supreme Court to help him do this.

 Republican lawyers are reportedly exploring the possibility of getting GOP-controlled legislators in swing states to appoint electors for Trump regardless of vote outcomes.
 It’s reasonable to view this option’s chances of happening with skepticism.